 The TARDIS model is made of laser-cut wood, comes with directions, and is actually pretty straight forward and quite fun to assemble.
 There's a moment or two where the directions might be a bit unclear, but (if you're like me) it's kind of a fun puzzle to solve.
 The folks over at LAZERMODELS also have an assembly video guide in case you need it.

-Note: Remember not to glue on the roof of the TARDIS on.
-You'll need to be able to open the top part later to put in the lights and electronics.
+Note: Remember not to glue the roof of the TARDIS on because you'll need to be able to open the top to insert/remove the lights and electronics.

 Painting the TARDIS